yjchen/easy_tag/README.md

 ### Tagger

+  You need to define __acts_as_tagger__ in tagger model.

-  tagger.tags - tags owned by tagger
+    tagger.tags: tags owned by tagger

-### Tag

-  tag.taggers - taggers who use this tag tag.taggables - records which is tagged with this tag

 ### Taggable

+  You need to define __acts_as_taggable__ in tagger model.

-  taggable.tags - return tags associated with this taggable taggable.tags= - set tags of this taggable taggable.set_tags - set tags of this taggable taggable.add_tags - add more tags to this taggable taggable.remove_tags - remove tags of this taggable
+    taggable.tags: return tags associated with this taggable taggable.tags=: set tags of this taggable
+    taggable.set_tags: set tags of this taggable
+    taggable.add_tags: add more tags to this taggable taggable.remove_tags: remove tags of this taggable

   All of these methods (except tags=) can add :context and :tagger as optioanl parameters.
   For example:

     taggable.tags :context => 'skill', :tagger => current_user

   :context and :tagger also accept number as id for faster database query:

     taggable.add_tags, :context => 'skill', :tagger => current_user.id

   If not specified, default context is 'tag' and default tagger is nil.